SQream/sqream_docs/data_ingestion/json.rst

    :widths: auto
    :header-rows: 1

-The following example shows the correct file structure used to create the ``CREATE FOREIGN TABLE`` statement based on the **nba.json** table:
+The following example shows the correct file structure used to build the ``CREATE FOREIGN TABLE`` statement based on the **nba.json** table:

 .. code-block:: postgres